 It would be like a parent and child relationship but without human emotions.
 The child will always act with 100% focus on his work and never experience human emotions.
 It wouldn’t have any feelings – it would be like an objective machine but the intelligence is limitless.

 It would learn from its mistakes at near-infinite speed.
-Also, it will become unimaginably intelligent, so that it'll start thinking for itself despite it's physical non-existence.
+Also, it will become unimaginably intelligent, so it’ll start thinking for itself despite its physical non-existence.